rushikeshlandge25/Movie-recommendation-system/README.md

 # Movie-recommendation-system
-This is the machine Learning which tell us which movie should you according your choice
+This is the machine Learning Project which tell us which movie should you according your choice